-The Salvador Dalí Sundial has a shell face that is meant to reference the scallop symbol that is used on the pilgrimage of St. Jacques de Compostella also known as Santiago de Compostela.
-But some people see the sundial as a distorted self-portrait of Salvador Dali but without his iconic mustache.
-Which might make sense since this is what most people think about when they picture him.
+The Salvador Dalí Sundial has a shell face meant to reference the scallop symbol used on the pilgrimage of St. Jacques de Compostella, also known as Santiago de Compostela.
+However, some people see the sundial as a distorted self-portrait of Salvador Dali without his iconic mustache.
+This might make sense since most people think about this when they picture him.

-Too bad the sundial doesn’t work and we don’t see to find a reason why it happened.
-Maybe the buildings around it blocked the sun and now it’s just a piece of art hanging on a wall.
+It’s too bad the sundial doesn’t work, and we don’t seem to find a reason why it happened.
+Maybe the buildings around it blocked the sun, and now it’s just a piece of art hanging on a wall.
 Something from Salvador Dali on the streets of Paris.

 The Salvador Dalí Sundial can be found behind Paroisse de Saint-Séverin, on the side of a building on Rue Saint-Jacques.
-This is not far away from Notre Dame and, if you around the area, you should spend a few minutes and go there to see it!
+This is not far away from Notre Dame, and if you are around the area, you should spend a few minutes and go there to see it!

 27 Rue Saint-Jacques